Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 # Simple install guide for ROCm and Tensorflow, designed for Ubuntu 20.4.1 LTS and Radeon RX580
-This guide will show you how to set up your clean **Ubuntu 20.4.1 LTS** system ready to run **Tensorflow** projects, using **ROCm** to take advantage of the power of your **RX580 graphics card (gfx803)** in an tested, easy and fast way.
-(It should work on other supported Ubuntu versions or other graphic cards too, with only slight changes).
+This guide will show you how to set up your clean **Ubuntu 20.4.1 LTS** system ready to run **Tensorflow** projects, using **ROCm** to take advantage of the power of your **RX580 graphics card (gfx803)** in a tested, easy and fast way (It should work on other supported Ubuntu versions or other graphic cards too, with only slight changes).

-It is basically a resume of the [official guide by AMD](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html), and the [unofficial (and great) guide by Mathieu Poliquin](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).
+This is basically a resume of the [official guide by AMD](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html), and the [unofficial (and great) guide by Mathieu Poliquin](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).
 I highly recommend to check those links, in order to understand what you are doing, since I wont explain every single command.

 There is another important thing to notice: **In this guide we downgrade ROCm to 3.5.1, since there are some bugs in posterior versions which *have not been fixed yet, not at all*** (bugs [1](https://github.com/RadeonOpenCompute/ROCm/issues/1269), [2](https://github.com/RadeonOpenCompute/ROCm/issues/1265)).